ajinkyacodes/javascript-apps/README.md

 - HTML

 ## JS Unconventional Calculator
-This is a basic conventional calculator built using JavaScript.
+This is a basic unconventional calculator built using JavaScript.
 - JavaScript
 - CSS
 - HTML